hamthoi/NIRScanner-Python/README.md

 /path/to/venv/bin/python scan_substance.py --save-csv
 ```

-6) (Optional) Scan and save as training data.
+6) (Optional) Run a scan and save as training data.
 Run this and replace "sugar" with your substance label.
 This will append that label to the csv file as a prefix:
 ```bash
 /path/to/venv/bin/python python scan_substance.py --save-csv --prefix sugar
 ```